hemanth351718/Privacy-policy/README.md

 1.WHAT INFORMATION IS STORED?

-Currently we are storing guild info and user info.
+Currently we are storing guild info and user info.We are also storing user's economy balances and their inventory items as well.

 2.WHAT GUILD INFO THE BOT WILL STORE?